openigtlink/OpenIGTLink/Documents/Protocol/index.md

-Size as the total size of Extended Header, Content, and Metadata, because this new definition allows the old OpenIGTLink programs can still tell the size of the rest of the message, and skip reading the byte stream until the begining of the next message.
+Size as the total size of Extended Header, Content, and Metadata, because this new definition allows the old OpenIGTLink programs can still tell the size of the rest of the message, and skip reading the byte stream until the beginning of the next message.
 The size of the content can be computed as:
 BODY_SIZE - (EXT_HEADER_SIZE + METADAT_SIZE).